 • The preferred approach is to follow the MRR's logic for source streams.
-Where data is needed at installation level, therefore data in conformance with the approved MP under the MRR is considered best quality and should always be used.
-This avoids inconsistencies in case another source would be chosen, and reduces administrative burden by avoiding the need for another justification of the choice of the data sources.
+Where data is needed at installation level, therefore data in conformance with the approved MP under the MRR is considered the best quality and should always be used.
+This avoids inconsistencies between the two reports should another source be chosen and reduces administrative burden by avoiding the need for another justification of the choice of the data sources.